OpenSignLabs/OpenSign/docs/docs/help/User Menu/Console/orgadmin.md

 # 👥 Org Admins

 The **Org Admins** section allows administrators to manage organization-level admin users within **OpenSign**.
-Org Admins are responsible for managing users, templates, and signing workflows for their assigned organizations.
+Org Admins are responsible for managing users, templates, and signing workflows for their organizations.

 ---